Albonycal/blog.albony.xyz/content/posts/encrypted-adns.md

 ---

-##### Internet as we know today emerged from ARPANET which was a research network made by the US DoD.
+##### Internet as we know today, emerged from ARPANET, which was a research network made by the US DoD.

-Technologies like TCP/IP formed the basis of ARPANET being the the first network to use IP based communication.
+Technologies like TCP/IP formed the basis of ARPANET, being the the first network to use IP based communication.

-ARPANET was eventually dissolved but new networks were formed and with growing ideas and technology The Internet was born.
+ARPANET was eventually dissolved, but new networks were formed and with growing ideas and technology, The Internet was born.

 People to this date are reminiscent about the days of the [dot-com bubble](https://en.wikipedia.org/wiki/Dot-com_bubble) which was a period of rapid internet growth.

-As the network grew, there were a lot of IP addresses and the concept of using easy to remember domain names was called for.
+As the network grew, So did the number of servers and IP addresses, and the concept of using easy to remember domain names was called for.

-Before DNS a giant [text file](https://rscott.org/OldInternetFiles/) "HOSTS.TXT" was maintained which had the records, quickly it was realised that this is not feasible.
+Before DNS a giant [text file](https://rscott.org/OldInternetFiles/) "HOSTS.TXT" was maintained which had the records.
+But quickly it was realised that this is not feasible.
 That's when DNS was born.
 A giant, hierarchial and scalable database.
 (RFC 882 and RFC 883 were standardised by IETF in 1983)

-Those were the days of plain text communication and encryption wasn't considered when DNS was standardised, it was merely a system which could scale.
+Those were the days of plain text communication and encryption wasn't considered, when DNS was standardised, it was merely a system which could scale.

 While mechanisms like DoT and DoH exist for encrypted DNS between recursive and stub-resolvers (clients) and are very popular in today's date, progress on the authoritative side has been slow.